kn-lim/append-text-webhook/README.md

       source: payload
       name: secret
 ```
 2. Run `./append-text.sh build` to create your secret token, build and start the webhook container.
+Make sure you enter the exact same secret token that was used in `hooks.yml`.

 The webhook URL will be `http://localhost:9000/hooks/append-text`.
 To access the container outside of localhost, replace `localhost` with the IP of the machine with the container.